Bull of Heaven: Epic of Gilgamesh

 In Tablet VI of the standard Akkadian Epic of Gilgamesh, after Gilgamesh repudiates her sexual advances, Ishtar goes to Heaven, where she complains to her mother Antu and her father Anu.
 She demands that Anu give her the Bull of Heaven and threatens that, if he refuses, she will smash the gates of the Underworld and raise the dead to eat the living.
 Anu at first objects to Ishtar's demand, insisting that the Bull of Heaven is so destructive that its release would result in seven years of famine.
 Ishtar declares that she has stored up enough grain for all people and all animals for the next seven years.
 Eventually, Anu reluctantly agrees to give it to Ishtar, whereupon she unleashes it on the world, causing mass destruction.

-The Bull's first breath blows a hole in the ground that one hundred men fall into and its second breath creates another hole, trapping two hundred more.
+The Bull's first breath blows a hole in the ground so large that one hundred men fall into it, while its second breath creates a hole larger still, which traps two hundred more.
 Gilgamesh and Enkidu work together to slay the Bull; Enkidu goes behind the Bull and pulls its tail while Gilgamesh thrusts his sword into the Bull's neck, killing it.
 Gilgamesh and Enkidu offer the Bull's heart to the sun-god Shamash.
 While Gilgamesh and Enkidu are resting, Ishtar stands up on the walls of Uruk and curses Gilgamesh.
 Enkidu tears off the Bull's right thigh and throws it at Ishtar's face.

 Ishtar calls together "the crimped courtesans, prostitutes and harlots" and orders them to mourn for the Bull of Heaven.
 Meanwhile, Gilgamesh holds a celebration over the Bull of Heaven's defeat.
 Tablet VII begins with Enkidu recounting a dream in which he saw Anu, Ea, and Shamash declare that either Gilgamesh or Enkidu must die as punishment for having slain the Bull of Heaven.
 They choose Enkidu, who soon grows sick, and dies after having a dream of the Underworld.
 Tablet VIII describes Gilgamesh's inconsolable grief over his friend's death and the details of Enkidu's funeral.
 Enkidu's death becomes the catalyst for Gilgamesh's fear of his own death, which is the focus of the remaining portion of the epic.